 exclusive monopoly protection on biological products and processes that originate in developing countries (or that are based on traditional knowledge) continues to be controversial.

-In8 concluded that there is s positive correlation between CSR and performance of the Indian pharmaceutical companies during the period 2009-2104.
+In8 concluded that there is a positive correlation between CSR and the performance of the Indian pharmaceutical companies during the period 2009-2104.

-In9 stated that; India has over the last few years acquired the status of a global hub for generic drugs manufacturing.
+In9 stated that; India has over the last few years acquired the status of a global hub for generic drug manufacturing.
 This status has come about largely due to the fact that the country was not a signatory to the World Trade Organisation (WTO)’s Trade Related Aspects of Intellectual Property Rights (TRIPS) agreement.
-Due to this fact India has enjoyed the “Bolar Provision” (BP) which allows the development, testing and experimental work required for the registration of a generic medicine during the patent period of the original product.
+Due to this fact, India has enjoyed the “Bolar Provision” (BP) which allows the development, testing, and experimental work required for the registration of a generic medicine during the patent period of the original product.
 The purpose of BP is to allow the immediate entry into the market of generic drugs following the expiration of their patents.
 This, it is argued, would improve accessibility to these drugs and encourage competition among manufacturers.

 Objective of the Study